 Always remember that when someone insists on doing things a certain way, they can usually find that someone somewhere has written a paper on it.
-This is particularly so with rhythm monitoring.
-I've had to suffer working with staff who insist that a particular electrode must go in a particular position - for monitoring.
-At the time I knew it did not matter - as we had a decent rhythm trace, but I always preferred a quiet life, so I just let them get on with it. ;-)
+I've had to suffer working with anaesthetists who insist that a particular electrode must go in a particular position.
+At the time I knew it did not matter, but I always preferred a quiet life in theatre, so I just let them get on with it. ;-)

 Between the patient and the ecg machine is a patient cable, and this is divided into a number of different coloured wires, maybe 3, 4 or 5 for monitoring purposes, or 10 wires for a 12 lead ecg.